Balance Sheet Template

-Now, let’s dive into each section of Balance Sheet Template.
+Now, let’s dive into each section of the Balance Sheet Template.

 Here you will input your beginning and end balances along with item descriptions into Assets, Liabilities, and Equity.

-Assets section contains those valuable things the company owns, and which can be used to generate cash flows, by either selling them directly or using them to produce other assets or to reduce expenses.
+The assets section contains those valuable things the company owns, which can be used to generate cash flows, by either selling them directly or using them to produce other assets or to reduce expenses.